apache/yunikorn-site/README.md

 ./local-build.sh run
 ```

-this commands builds a docker image `yunikorn/yunikorn-website:latest` locally, and launch the web-server at URL: http://localhost:3000.
+This commands will build a docker image `yunikorn/yunikorn-website:latest` locally, and launch the web-server at URL: http://localhost:3000.
-All dependencies will be installed in the docker image in order to keep the local env clean, the web-site will be built by
+All dependencies will be installed in the docker image in order to keep the local env clean.
+The web-site will be built by
 the content in the current repo directory.
 So that any changes that have been done within the directory will automatically
 trigger the update of the local web-server.
 You can review you changes from the local endpoint to verify your changes.
 Once
 the dev is done, you need to ctrl+c to exit the dev mode.